 After you fill in the web form, your payment will be sent via bank-to-bank transfer, which cannot take more than 48 hours.
 As the loan funds get transferred directly into your account, loaners, therefore, ask the applicants to submit their full bank information.
 This will include your full name, address of residence, statement of monthly income, and loan purpose.

 Many loaners will also offer Illinois residents the opportunity to cash out the money anywhere in the world, with the banking transfer taking four working days to make it to the applicant plus 5 days for the operation of clearing the check.
 Again, for local transfers, your agreement to the loan terms and conditions will mean you stand to get your loan within 24-48 hours.
 Identification of the borrower can be done using either a Driver’s License or your current Identity Card.
 The loan request is acknowledged in a matter of minutes, followed by a call from the manager.
-Only after you are contacted, loaning offices online start processing your loan application.
+It is only after you have been contacted that loaning offices online will start processing your loan application.